antazoey/xamarin-docs/docs/cross-platform/macios/binding/binding-types-reference.md

-This attribute when provided on a method that returns a value on a model class will instruct the generator to return the value of the specified parameter if the user did not provide his own method or lambda.
+This attribute when provided on a method that returns a value on a model class will instruct the generator to return the value of the specified parameter if the user did not provide their own method or lambda.

 Example: